News & Upcoming Events

 This is an initiative of the Parish Pastoral Council.
 St. Colmcille’s Church are planning to celebrate a Family Mass, once a quarter.
 A Family Mass is not a ‘Children’s Mass’.
 Rather it is a Mass that would involve volunteers, parents and children in the preparation for this Mass which would be at the Saturday 6.30pm Vigil Mass.
 It is not the ‘Do This in Memory Mass’ that we have for the First Communion Children.
 As to what it would be like – think of a combination of the ‘Confirmation Masses and the ‘Do This in Memory Masses’.
 We have the leaders for this new initiative but we need as I said volunteers, parents and children to get involved.

 If interested, then please talk to me or leave contact information in the Parish Office.
 As it will involve working with children, Garda Vetting will be required for all adult volunteers.
-We are planning to have the first Family Mass in January 2020.

 With the Folk Group and the Choir, we have a wonderful music ministry in our Parish and all of us want it to flourish.
 Have you considered joining